carluciosk8/carluciosk8.github.io/index.md

 ---

 {: .text-justify}
-Welcome to my personal website!
+Welcome to my website!

 {: .text-justify}
-My name is Carlúcio and here you will find some personal information about me, like a portfolio of my main works.
+Hello all! my name is Carlúcio.
+This is my portfolio website and here you will find more info about me.